-Activities Completed to Date: Procurement, selection, and contracting with consultant.
-Bid package to solicit contractor is underway.
-Ongoing permitting coordination.
+Activities Completed to Date: Procurement, selection, and contracting with consultant and contractor.
+Permitting coordination.
 Successful transfer of ownership of one of the wells from the County to the LOCSD.
+Well rehabilitation completed.

-Future Activities: Selection of a contractor.
-Rehabilitation of two wells.
-Closing the contract and subaward.
+Future Activities: Closing the contract and subaward.
 Upon completion of financial audit, Estuary Program staff will review subaward reporting forms to ensure that all subaward management requirements have been successfully met.